Exchanging and issuing shares under section 351

 With everything clear about the section 351 and its requirements, you can now easily enjoy a tax-free exchange of shares the next time you are about to sell a property or issue shares in your company.
 But to do all this, do not forget to keep a records of all the shares in your company on your cap table.

-If you have not yet decided how to make your cap table, you can try out Eqvista, a FREE app which allows you to record, track and manage all the shares in your company.
+If you have not yet decided how to make your cap table, you can try out Eqvista, an app which allows you to record, track and manage all the shares in your company.
 Find out more about it here or contact us for any doubts related to the section 351 rule!